 Also, localizable application design is easy.
 All major frameworks already provide simple ways of achieving it.
 For example, ASP.NET Core documentation explains the entire mechanism on a single page that will take you around an hour to go through.
 The one for CakePHP is even shorter.
-So, the overhead of implementing localization mechanism in your app is very small.
-At most, it will just add the total of couple of hours to the process of app development.
+So, the overhead of implementing a localization mechanism in your app is very small.
+At most, it will just add a total of a couple of hours to the process of app development.

-On the other hand, if the situation changes in the future and your app will now have to be localizable, retrofitting localization mechanism into it will be a long and tedious process.
+On the other hand, if the situation changes in the future and your app will now have to be localizable, retrofitting the localization mechanism into it will be a long and tedious process.
 You will probably have to go through your entire codebase to determine which bits of text are meant to be user-readable, and which ones need to only go into logs.
 For example, if your entire tech support team is in the US and a user in Italy is in trouble, you don’t want all the log entries generated by the user’s session to be in Italian.

 You will also have to do the same for culture and timezone settings.
 After all, different cultures use different display formats for numeric values and dates.
-For example, while people in the US put month number before the day number in a date, almost everyone else does it the other way round.
-Likewise, some countries use comma (,) as the decimal point, while others use the dot (.).
+For example, while people in the US put the month number before the day number in a date, almost everyone else does it the other way around.
+Likewise, some countries use the comma (,) as the decimal point, while others use the dot (.).